x-random-forks/dioxus-tw-components/README.md

 ## Docsite

-Dioxus tw components offers a [docsite](https://www.youtube.com/watch?v=dQw4w9WgXcQ) for you to showcase the components and experiment with them.
+Dioxus Tailwind Components offers a [docsite](https://www.youtube.com/watch?v=dQw4w9WgXcQ) to showcase the components and experiment with them.
-Additionally you can use it to export custom themes to embed in your own projects.
+Additionally, you can use it to export custom themes to embed in your own projects.

 ## Disclaimer